kalekdev/uni/semester-1/lineare-algebra/notes.typ

 lines, trianglular prism from 3 planes.

 == Gaussische Eliminationsverfahren
+Ideal method for solving a $m times n$ system of equations, easy to implement algorithmically and works for all dimensions.

 _Pivot_ - element on the diagonal of a matrix that has a non 0 coefficient

-_Rang / rank_ - number of non 0 pivots, TODO: Intuitive meaning
+_Rang / rank_ - number of non 0 pivots, ie (number of rows - number of
+Kompatibilitaetsbedingungen) TODO: Intuitive meaning

-_Kombatilitaetsbedingungen_ - Empty rows at the bottom of the matrix (0 coefficients in one of the equations).
+_Kompatibilitaetsbedingungen_ - Empty rows at the bottom of the matrix (0 coefficients in one of the equations).
 If their result is not 0 then there are no solutions for the system.
 If their result is 0 and the number of equations $<=$ the number of variables, there are infinite solutions.\